wentallout/cult-hunter/README.md

 ## Character Status

 - `HEALTH` bar: if it reaches 0 your run ends and you have to try `RAID` again from floor 1.
-- `DODGE` bar (to replace SHIELD): character will automatically dodge when this bar isn't 0.
+- `DODGE` bar: character will automatically dodge incoming attack when this bar isn't 0.
 - `STRESS` bar: cult members can cast psychological attacks on player that cause debuff (slow, stun, inaccuracy, damage reduction) when it reach below 0.

 ## ⌨Controls